roman-milk/roman-milk.github.io/kristen-finally-fucks-daddy-pt-06.md

  What a sight I must have been, nude and spreading my little body open to fuck the big rubbery handle, with my father standing there recording it.
 The orgasms were building now -- many of them, like airplanes taxiing to the active runway.
 My fingers were aching from gripping the handle; my arms were hurting from reaching down my body to shove the hairbrush into my pussy; my thighs felt on fire from being split open wide.
 Even my neck and shoulder muscles burned, because I was lifting my head up to stare down at my cunt filled with the unusual toy -- and look up to the camera and my Daddy, seeing me show off what a horny little slut I am.

  "Oh fuck!"
 I screamed, feeling an orgasm about to explode, "I'm such a slut!
 Ohh FUCK!"
 My jaw dropped and I just shrieked, my eyes closing, a cum exploding hard throughout my body.
 My cunt squeezed the hairbrush deep in me and I shook and collapsed on the bed, so fucking dirty and sweaty and wet, loving the energy squirting through my muscles.
 "Ahhhh!"
 I continued to wail while I kept pumping the rubbery fake dick in my twat through the orgasm, thrusting deep and pounding hard to make the orgasm harder and longer.
-Report_Story #3